 That was only the most egregious trial to which the synod’s appointed message-managers subjected the spirit of frankness during the course of the three weeks’ consultation.
 Regarding the October 4 ceremony and other events at which synod organisers and participants had a part, we heard that they were not part of the synod itself – technically true, perhaps, but not helpful – and that the synod’s communications officers could not address questions regarding them in any official capacity, sometimes not at all.

 Christiane Murray, the deputy director of the Press Office of the Holy See, intervened to preclude an answer from a panelist, Cardinal Beniamino Stella, to a question on the grounds it regarded an event parallel to the synod itself, though the thrust of the question concerned the politicisation of the synod proper.
-Cardinal Stella did address the question, but that took place.
+Cardinal Stella did address the question, but still, that happened.

 So, what just happened here?